thenewmona/monas-neighborhood-map/resoures-notes/notes.md

 1/19/2018

-Gonna get this project to a point that I can submit today and see what the reviewers say
+Gonna get this project to a point that I can submit today and see what the reviewers say cleaning up my project, got rid of all the folders they were just confusing me, just put all the components back in component folder instead.